 |

-| Research Interest | Public service delivery; Developmental state and governance; Public personnel management; Geopolitics and regional development; Sustainability. | |
+| Research Interest | Urban Service Delivery, Governance; Public Personnel Management; Geopolitics and regional development; Sustainability. | |

 |